benfrick/docs-portfolio/src/commerce/product/api_product_feeds.md

 ##### Allowed Sort Parameters

-The following are the allowed fields that can be send in the **sort** query parameter:
+The following are the allowed fields that can be sent in the **sort** query parameter:

 - **publishedContent.publishStartDateAsc**